-Ambler is a walking robot that enables energy-efficient overlapping gaits.
+Ambler was a walking robot that enabled energy-efficient overlapping gaits.
 Developed as a testbed for research in walking robots operating in rugged terrain.
-Learn more...

 Andy is the CMU rover for the Google Lunar X-Prize challenge.
 It is analogous to the flight rover but with some terrestrial components.

 Designed to autonomously and efficiently dig and load trucks.

 An automated system that safely and economically removes asbestos insulation from old pipes.
 It packages waste into barrels for easy disposal.

 Robotic Mule for the Army.

 Boatbot is a test platform for developing control algorithms for open water environments.
 Boatbot is divided with three bulkheads, one of which is for science payloads.